 Top Greek Names for Dogs

 Unsurprisingly, many of the most popular Greek dog names come from Greek mythology.
 Your new dog is going to rule the household, so a powerful name makes sense, right?

 - Adonis: If you think your dog is the most handsome good boy on the block, name him after Adonis, a famously beautiful figure in Greek mythology.

 - Apollo: Your dog may not possess all of the skills of Apollo—including music, poetry, prophecy, and medicine—but this moniker is ideal for the smart boy who has nailed "sit," "down," and "shake."

-- Athena: This Greek goddess was one of the most important in Greek mythology—not only was she the goddess of wisdom, but handicraft and warfare, too.
+- Athena: This Greek goddess was one of the most important in Greek mythology; not only was she the goddess of wisdom but also handicraft and warfare.
 It makes sense for the most important lady in your life.

 - Hypnos: If your dog loves to snooze the day away, name him after Hypnos, the Greek god of sleep.

 - Iris: Not only is Iris a beautiful name, but it has a pretty meaning, too.
 Iris was the Greek goddess of rainbows.

 - Nike: There's no better name for a dog that loves to run and play!
 Yes, Nike is most often associated with sports, but it's also the name of the Greek goddess of victory.

 - Persephone: The goddess of vegetation and co-ruler of the underworld, Persephone was worshipped throughout Greek culture.
 Plus, Persie makes an adorable nickname.